xebia-functional/appsly-android-rest/README.md

 ### Cache

-Restrung includes a cache mechanism to help fast retrieval of GET request responses.
+RESTrung includes a cache mechanism to help with fast retrieval of GET responses.
-Restrung uses the request parameters and components to create a unique ID used as cache key.
+RESTrung uses the request parameters and components to create a unique ID used as the cache key.

 e.g.